deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 money down the drain.
 So, no overclocking for me.
 Until now.

 I looked around and saw that I simply had too much hardware.
-And it has finally begun to dawn on me that there is quite a bit of headroom built into CPU these days.
+And it has finally begun to dawn on me that there is quite a bit of headroom built into CPUs these days.
 No one can predict the performance potential of a randomly binned CPU.
 So there is a sort of CPU lottery.
 Maybe you win, or maybe you don't.
 But there is going to be at least some potential performance your CPU in your computer will have beyond what it's currently